1Password/scim-examples/azure-container-apps/README.md

 ## Get help

 > [!TIP]
-> For more advanced tips follow the get help section in our [Advanced guide](ADVANCED.md).
+> For more advanced tips follow the Customize your Deployment, or Get Help section in our [Advanced guide](ADVANCED.md).

 ### How to update the **scimsession** secret